 QCM-DRR will train adolescents and youth (school children) in collecting data on disaster risk indicators and enable them to collect, collate, analyse, interpret, report on disaster risk and resilience indicators, and formulate plans and monitor and manage DRR strategy in their neighbourhoods.
 These plans are presented to the local representatives and administration along with media so all urban stakeholders are on the same page and citizens can improve our city continuously.

-The path to becoming a guardian is long and hard.
-Do you want to grow up to be a guardian?
+The path to becoming a guardian of your city is long and hard.
+Do you want to grow up to be a guardian who is interested in improving the quality of life of the city regardless of age, gender, occupation or religion?
 QCM-DRR provides you with all the tools and advice in order to improve and nurture your city.
 Learn More.